America's #1 Integrative Cardiologist

 Years ago, I was one of the first cardiologists to recommend coenzyme Q10 (CoQ10) to my patients.
 That was long before most people knew what it was, much less took it.

-Now there have been thousands of research studies on CoQ10 research studies and it’s the top nutrient I recommend to anyone concerned about their heart and overall health.
+Now there have been thousands of research studies on CoQ10 and it’s the top nutrient I recommend to anyone concerned about their heart and overall health.
 In fact, if I were stranded on a desert island and could have one nutrient with me, CoQ10 would be my top choice.
 It’s that important for your heart, cellular energy, and overall good health.

 What Is CoQ10?